 how to keep goats in a fence

 Sharing is caring!

 Having a fence and ensuring it does its job are two different things with goats.
-If this sounds like you, then I am going to help you with how to keep goats in a fence so they stay safe and only eat what you want them to.
+Goats are notorious for escaping and if they do, they can get into trouble quickly.
+To help, I have tips on how to keep goats in a fence so they stay safe and only eat what you want them to.

+how to keep goats in a fence